 whose name and residence are unknown to and cannot readily be ascertained by that police officer, or who on demand neglects or refuses to give his name and address or either of them, or gives a false name or address.

-(2) The powers conferred by this section upon police officers are in addition to and not in diminution of the powers conferred on police officers by the provisions of the Police Act 1892, or of any other Act.
+(2) The powers conferred by this section upon police officers are in addition to and not in diminution of the powers conferred on police officers by the provisions of any other Act.

 [Section 53 amended by No. 23 of 1966 s.
 13; No. 48 of 1995 s.
-30.]
+30; No. 59 of 2006 s.
+73.]

 54. Routine inspection